rhildred/devtdesktop/README.md

 Once VSCode was installed I also installed extensions ritwickdey.liveserver and streetsidesoftware.code-spell-checker.

 I used `nvm ls-remote` to find the latest nvm version.
 Then I did `nvm install x.x.x` to install it.

+Sadly, there are problems with this.
+Xrdp auto-install breaks it so I need to revert every time I use it.
+My plan is to shut this down in favour of my rhlab.io project built on docker-compose-ui.
+I really just need "edit in vscode on the web" for that to work.
+It looks like that is do-able by replacing node builtins used by vscode like fs with shim modules like fs-remote.